CodinGame/monaco-vscode-api/README.md

 There are workarounds for both:

-- We can help vite by replacing `import.meta.url` by the original module path:
+- We can help vite by replacing `import.meta.url` by the original module path (you need the --experimental-import-meta-resolve note option):
 ```typescript
 {
   ...